-We consider numerical algorithms for onboard flight trajectory generation and optimization in threedimensional space.
-Our approach relies on graph-search algorithms, which perform a global search over the set of feasible trajectories.
-We start by formulating a simplified kinematic model that is appropriate for generalaviation aircraft.
-The cost function to be optimized includes accounts for position-dependent criteria such as the flight altitude and terrain clearance.
-Additional dynamic components that involve the angular velocities are introduced to account for riding qualities and pilot workload.
-Using an approximate grid-based discretization scheme, we transform the continuous optimization problem into a search problem over a finite graph and apply Dijkstra's shortest-path algorithm to this problem.
-To reduce the computation time to acceptable levels, we introduce a novel state reduction technique that leads to suboptimal search.
+We consider numerical algorithms for on-board flight trajectory generation and optimization in three dimensional space.
+Our approach relies on graph search algorithms, which perform a global search over the set of feasible trajectories.
+We start by formulating a simplified kinematic model that is appropriate for General Aviation aircraft.
+The cost function to be optimized includes, the cost function to be optimized accounts for position-dependent criteria such as the flight altitude and terrain clearance.
+Additional "dynamic" components that involve the angular velocities are introduced to account for riding qualities and pilot workload.
+Using an approximate grid-based discretization scheme, we transform the continuous optimization problem into a search problem over a finite graph, and apply Dijkstra's shortest-path algorithm to this problem.
+To reduce the computation time to acceptable levels, we introduce a novel state reduction technique that leads to sub-optimal search.
 Further speedup is achieved by heuristic search techniques and hierarchical methods.
-Performance of the proposed algorithms is evaluated for a trajectory optimization problem with terrain following over a 100 × 100 km area.
-Our experiments demonstrate the potential of these algorithms, when combined, to provide an onboard solution to realistic flight-trajectory-generation problems.
+Performance of the proposed algorithms is evaluated for a trajectory optimization problem with terrain following over a 100 × 100 kilometer area.
+Our experiments demonstrate the potential of these algorithms, when combined, to provide an on-board solution to realistic flight trajectory generation problems.